 Competitive businesses that aren’t just looking to improve current processes want something extra.
 In the case of customer communications, the extra would define communications that excel in engaging customers.
 These types of engaging communications take a step closer to the customer in their journey by providing more interactive, visually appealing documents, which the business can customize to their own specifications.
 These communications must also be interactive, immediately catering to the customer reading the document, and sending data back to the source, to inform and optimize future communications for their preferences.

 In every sense of the word, Customer Communications Management is future-proof.
 It’s the way customer relationships everywhere will be carried out in the future; it promises to increase future revenue; it keeps you from having to update your cluster of independent legacy solutions whenever something needs to change.
-Businesses everywhere will have soon unified their companies around one Omni-channel platform to cover process management and effective customer communication.
+Businesses everywhere will have soon unified their companies around one omni-channel platform to cover process management and effective omni-channel customer communication.